abraia/abraia-multiple/README.md

 ```

 The Hailo platform runtime must be installed and a compatible device must be
 available.
-The model URI may be a local `.hef` file or a model name resolved
+The model URI may be a local `.hef` file, a native Ultralytics Hailo
-by the Hailo resource catalog.
+export directory, or an uploaded Abraia `.hef` path.
+Native bundle metadata
+supplies the task and class labels automatically; explicit `task` or `labels`
+values still override it.
+Uploaded assets under `multiple/models/` are fetched
+from the global Multiple model cache.
+Demo pipelines derive the
+architecture-specific HEF URI from the canonical ONNX URI; explicit local
+paths remain supported.
+Hailo no longer resolves external Model Zoo downloads
+or bare logical model names.

 ### 3. Multispectral & Hyperspectral Imaging (`multiple`)
 - Specialized tools for hyperspectral and multispectral image analysis, cube processing, spectral indices, radiometric calibration, scene manifests, and spectral signature extraction (`multiple.spectral` and `multiple.manifests`).
 Remote datasets support TIFF cubes, ENVI header/data pairs (`.hdr` with `.raw`, `.img`, or a declared companion file), and IMEC snapshot-mosaic scenes (`.raw` plus their calibration `.xml`).
 Studio can upload a folder containing the raw scenes and shared calibration file.